Tomorrow Night was originally recorded

 5389, but as it is from around the time of this

-overdub session and before the issue of 'Elvis
+overdub session and before the issue of Elvis

-version of Wild In The Country with overdubbed
+version of 'Wild In The Country' with overdubbed

-maracas that appeared on European pressings of
+maracas that appeared on UK pressings of

 In March of 2007, Sony decided to go through all of Elvis' masters.
 They retransferred everything and remastered all tracks including repairing as many clicks, pops, bad edits and dropouts as they could.
-They have used these newly mastered recordings on their new releases since 2007 including budget soundtracks, 'Legacy' releases, the 30 disc 'Complete Elvis Presley Masters' collection and the Franklin Mint package.
+They have used these newly mastered recordings on their new releases since 2007 including budget soundtracks, Legacy releases, the 30 disc Complete Elvis Presley Masters collection and the Franklin Mint package.

-The new remaster on disc 28 of Sony's 'Complete
+The new remaster of 'Tomorrow Night' on disc 28 of Sony's Complete

-Elvis Presley Masters' collection and the Franklin
+Elvis Presley Masters collection and the Franklin

 Mint set has a note clipped from the beginning